Sagetech-Avionics/PX4-1.11.0-rc1-MXS-Driver/README.md

 MODULES
     ...
 ```
-See the files in the `boards` directory of these repo for further examples.
+See the files in the `boards` directory of this repo for further examples.

 ## More documentation
 Further documentation on usage of the driver along with needed parameter config can be found here: